Meroje/documentation-en/source/contribute/translate.rst

 Translation files
 =================

 Once your language is available on :file:`translate.novius-os.org`, click it.
 Then click the version of Novius OS you want to translate.
-If you don't know which one to choose, `ask us <http://forums.novius-os.org/en/want-translate-novius,15.html>`__, we'll tell you.
+If you don't know which one to choose, go for the latest version.
+(Bear in mind Novius OS versions are named after cities and released in alphabetical order.)

 You now see a list of directories.
 The directories starting with :file:`noviusos_` are applications. :file:`framework` contains the strings from the core.